Harry Warnecke: Color photography

 24 of his portraits were sent to the permanent collection at the National Portrait Gallery (NPG) in Washington, D.C., in 2012, and were displayed that year in an exhibition entitled "In Vibrant Color: Vintage Celebrity Portraits from the Harry Warnecke Studio."
 Originally kept in his home, the prints were mostly donated by his widow, Elsie.
 The exhibition received a review from Neil Genzlinger of The New York Times, who commented on his bemusement at seeing full-color portraits of famous people seen mainly in black and white.
 He said that in Warnecke's portrait of WWII general George S. Patton, the subject appeared as if he "could work as a department store Santa."
-Ultimately, he praised the photos at the exhibiton: "The black-and-white era is often regarded as a purist ideal, but the Warnecke Studio's works show that unless you had a big nose or a foam mustache, it's color, not black and white, that revealed the real you."
+Ultimately, he praised the photos at the exhibition: "The black-and-white era is often regarded as a purist ideal, but the Warnecke Studio's works show that unless you had a big nose or a foam mustache, it's color, not black and white, that revealed the real you."